 We distinguish four important trends and developments within the perspective of the new workplace reality: employees are working more from home.
 The central office, healthcare or educational environment has become more of a social gathering place.
-Distance, safety and gygiene are changing the layouts of work environments.
+Distance, safety and hygiene are changing the layouts of work environments.
 And employees commute less and videoconference more.

 It is because of remote working and more distance that people will want to meet up with their colleagues to socialise.
 They want to feel connected with one another and with the organisation they work for.
-As a result, your physical work environment will fulfil a more prominent role as a meeting place; where people spend time to confer, work together or provide coaching.
+As a result, your central office, healthcare or educational environment will fulfil a more prominent role as a meeting place; where people spend time to confer, work together or provide coaching.

-Distance, safety and hygiene affect the layout of your work environment.
-New floor plans and routings will be created, and people are kept seperate and new materials are introduced.
-Agile workstations will change back into personal workstations.
+Distance, safety and hygiene will permanently affect the layout of your office, healthcare or educational environment.
+New floor plans and routings are being created, people are kept separate and new materials are introduced.
+Interior layouts and the use of agile workstations are changing, sometimes with the application of a reservation system.
 What holds true to all these solutions is that they may not interfere with the social function of the work environment in question.
-This is where supporting solutions such as signage, information systems and apps will come in handy.
-Standard solutions will not result in the best possible overhaul of your physical workplace.
-Gispen will be happy to share its expertise with you and come up with the best possible solution.
+Providing good information to employees will contribute to finding a workplace that suits the intended activities and is used optimally.
+There are no standard solutions for overhauling your physical working environment.
+That is why Gispen is happy to share its expertise with you.

 We would also be more than happy to tell you more about the results of our inquiry into the new workplace reality of our clients' businesses.'

 Would you like to receive our input on a new or renewed interior?
 Gispen will be happy to oblige!

 Whether your employees are working at the office or from home; in both cases you will want them to work ergonomically and comfortably.